-Decluttering & Organising - 3 things I wish I'd known years ago!
+Decluttering & Organising - 3 things a declutter expert wishes she'd known years ago!

 Holding on to childhood toys & books - my parents kindly "allowed" me to keep all the toys and books from my childhood, it sounds strange writing that, but what I mean by allowed, is that they didn't hesitate in letting me put anything I wanted to up in their attic for indefinite storage.
 I'm one of four children, so multiply that by four and that's an attic full of stuff!